 - Meanwhile in a medium bowl, whish together all filling ingredients; set aside.

 - Once cake has slightly cooled but still hot to the touch, pierce the top using a long-tined fork approximately every half-inch apart.
 See bottom of this post for a visual.

 - Pour the 3-milk (tres leches) mixture evenly onto the cake.
 Loosely cover and refrigerate up to 3 hours or until majority of the tres leches has been absorbed.

 - In a large chilled bowl, beat topping ingredients until stiff peaks form.

 - Once cake is ready, spread whipped cream over cake and lightly sprinkle with cinnamon.
 ENJOY!

-Do not pour tres leches immediately into the hot cake.
-Allow cake to cool to warm before pouring the tres leches into the cake to prevent curdling of the milks.
+- Allow cake to cool about 15 minutes before pouring the tres leches onto the cake to prevent curdling of the milks.